infrafast/piwebpool/README.md

     - in case you want to interface with other circuit, all you have to do is adjusting getTemperature(), getORP() and getPh() in functions.php

 Cabling:
+    by defaut (see configuration.php), GPIO pin:
+        11 ->

 ---------------------------------------------------------
 SETUP